 Metro Phoenix is home to an assortment of art galleries exhibiting works by local, national, and international artists.
-Most show works in a wide variety of media, and many show works by both emerging and established artists.
+Most show works in a wide variety of mediums, and many show works by both emerging and established artists.
 They've all got a different feel, so whatever your interests and tastes, you'll find something that catches your fancy.

 Lisa Sette Gallery